Composite rules shinty–hurling: History

-However, universities in both countries kept the link going after the war and this led to a resumption of international fixtures between the two codes in the 1970s.
+Universities in both countries however kept the link going after the war and this led to a resumption of international fixtures between the two codes in the 1970s.

 After a long run of Irish successes, Scotland won four fixtures in a row from 2005 until Ireland reclaimed the title in 2009.
 Scotland's successes have been marred by a lack of interest from an Irish perspective.
 Unlike the international rules football tests between Australia and Ireland, few players from the top flight counties participate in the event—though in recent times this trend has bucked and more higher ranked Irish players have represented their nation.

 2007 also saw the use of compromise rules as a way of developing the Gaelic languages in Ireland and Scotland by the Columba Initiative when Iomain Cholmcille was founded.
-A team called Alba, made up of Scottish Gaelic speakers, played Míchael Breathnach CLG, from Inverin, Galway.
-The competition has since expanded to include a team representative of Ulster Gaelic speakers, Fir Uladh, and the Dublin based Gaelic speaking team, Na Gaeil Óga CLG.
-The first woman's competition was held in 2015 and is played between Alba, Mná Uladh (a camogie team representative of Ulster Gaelic speakers), and Cumann Camógaíochta Cois Fharraige from the Conamara Gaeltacht, Co.
-Galway.
+A team called Alba, made up of Scottish Gaelic speakers, played Mícheál Breathnach CLG, from Inverin, Galway.
+The competition has since expanded to include a team representative of Ulster Gaelic speakers, Fir Uladh, and the Dublin-based Gaelic speaking team, Na Gaeil Óga CLG.
+The first woman's competition was held in 2015 and is played between Alba, Mná Uladh (a camogie team representative of Ulster Gaelic speakers), and Cumann Camógaíochta Cois Fharraige from the Conamara Gaeltacht, County Galway.

 There are also Scottish/Irish women's and under-21s sides which have competed against one another.

-In 2009, the first full shinty/hurling match in the United States took place between Skye Camanachd and the San Francisco Rovers.
+In 2009, the first full shinty–hurling match in the United States took place between Skye Camanachd and the San Francisco Rovers.

 In 2010, the fixture was played at Croke Park before the international rules football game and then a return leg was played at the Bught Park two weeks later.

-On 28 April 2012 the inaugural match between the teams of Irish Defence Forces and the British Army was played at Bught Park in aid of PoppyScotland.
+In April 2012, the inaugural match between the teams of Irish Defence Forces and the British Army was played at Bught Park in aid of PoppyScotland.

 International series

 An international series for men, women and under 21s is played annually, with test matches rotating between venues in Scotland and Ireland.
 Ireland are the leading team in the series, having won 9 of 16 senior men's test matches.
-Camogie-Shinty is the women's version of the game.
+Camogie–shinty is the women's version of the game.